Instant centre of rotation

 The instant center of rotation (also known as instantaneous velocity center, instantaneous center, or pole of planar displacement) of a body undergoing planar movement is a point that has zero velocity at a particular instant of time.
-At this instant, the velocity vectors of the other points in the body generate a circular field around this center of rotation which is identical to what is generated by a pure rotation.
+At this instant, the velocity vectors of the other points in the body generate a circular displacement field around this center of rotation which is identical to what is generated by a pure rotation.

 Planar movement of a body is often described using a plane figure moving in a two-dimensional plane.
 The instant center is the point in the moving plane around which all other points are rotating at a specific instant of time.

 The continuous movement of a plane has an instant center for every value of the time parameter.
 This generates a curve called the moving centrode.
 The points in the fixed plane corresponding to these instant centers form the fixed centrode.

 The generalization of this concept to 3-dimensional space is that of a twist around a screw.
 The screw has an axis which is a line in 3D space (not necessarily through the origin), the axis of rotation; the screw also has a finite pitch (a fixed translation along its axis corresponding to a rotation about the screw axis).